CyenCS/illustation-site/README.md

-# illustation - Full-stack illustration sharing platform (React, Node, MySQL)
+# IlluStation - Full-stack illustration sharing platform (React, Node, MySQL)

 A full-stack web app where users can upload and browse illustrations.
 Users can register, login, upload artworks, browse posts, and manage their own content.